 I believe that the following arguments can be given in support of the general concept of free transport.

 There are a good number of proponents around the world supporting the idea that public transport should be free.
 And if we here at World Streets have our own thoughts on the subject (stay tuned), it is always good practice to check out both sides of the issues.
 Just below, you will find four short statements taken from the Wikipedia entry, setting out arguments against FPT.
-More to follow on this and in the meantime we are interested in hearing from our readers and colleagues around the world both with (a) their comments on these criticisms and (b) yet other critical views.
+More to follow on this but in the meantime we are interested in hearing from our readers and colleagues around the world both with (a) their comments on these criticisms and (b) yet other critical views.
+(This is sure to be a bit exciting.)

-* Note: See the numerous, extensive, excellent comments below.
+* Note: See numerous, extensive, excellent comments below.

-World Streets is pleased to announce publication in the weeks ahead of a series of articles and other media to introduce and investigate this idea in-depth in these pages.
+World Streets is pleased to announce publication in the months and maybe more ahead of a series of articles and other media to introduce and investigate this idea in-depth in these pages.
 We would ask our readers to bear in mind that there is a great deal more to this approach than may at first meet the eye.
 So let’s see what we get when we stretch our minds together on this perhaps surprisingly important and, we believe, ultimately practical sustainable city concept.